linuxturtle/lunarg-packaging-scripts/README.md

    - It assumes default pbuilder/cowbuilder chroot location: i.e. /var/cache/pbuilder
    - It depends on the ~.pbuilderrc config file in this repository

+- <b>cowbuild-create-chroots</b>
+   Simple script to create the 4 chroots mentioned above.
+This should be run after copying the .pbuilderrc file to your home directory.
+The debian-archive-keyring package is required to create the debian chroots.

 - <b>cowbuild-update-chroots</b>

    Simple script to update the 4 chroots mentioned above.
 This should be run before the first build of the day.

 - <b>reprepro-add-lunarg</b>